DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Assign Build Stage 6 and Quiz 9 (together worth 10 points): Revise Data Story and Embed in GitHub Template, due today before midnight, and place one link per duo/solo in [Data Stories page](https://docs.google.com/document/d/1bmBl4TEbi3yX6xXK9EEkmG2ESWEBqnWvR8GsVIHd20E/edit).
 There is no separate Moodle quiz.

 ### Wed 19 Jan
-- Review your [Build 6: Data Stories](https://docs.google.com/document/d/1bmBl4TEbi3yX6xXK9EEkmG2ESWEBqnWvR8GsVIHd20E/edit) with instructor
+- Workshop to prepare [Data Stories](https://docs.google.com/document/d/1bmBl4TEbi3yX6xXK9EEkmG2ESWEBqnWvR8GsVIHd20E/edit) presentations
+  - Work solo/duo in your own breakout rooms to finalize your data stories
-- Prepare and rehearse 1-minute oral presentations of key points
+  - TA Myri will visit each breakout room to help you plan and rehearse 1-minute oral presentation of highlights
-- Workshop time to finalize your work with other students
+  - Main room: see meeting times to review content and GitHub Pages with Jack
-- 11am-12pm Zoom meeting with CCADV community partners Maria Guzman and Joanne Vitarelli to present data stories and listen to feedback
+- 11am-12pm Zoom meeting with CCADV community partners Maria Guzman and Joanne Vitarelli to present data stories and listen to feedback.
+May include additional guests from Trinity College.
+Be prepared to deliver a 1-minute presentation of highlights.
+To conserve time, Jack will share each data story using his screen, so tell him to scroll down as needed during your presentation.
 - Assign Build Stages 7 and 8: Submit your final data story as a GitHub Pages link on our [Data Stories page](https://docs.google.com/document/d/1bmBl4TEbi3yX6xXK9EEkmG2ESWEBqnWvR8GsVIHd20E/edit).
 On Wed 3pm I will "freeze" your work and send a copy of your GitHub repo to the guest evaluators to give them time to read your work before Friday morning.
 [See instructions for guest evaluators](https://docs.google.com/document/d/1rcJhgJcyQ8jBCx3fUyFHg1Y481mS-YDwrY8bamDp46s/edit).
 Worth 10 points.

 ### Thu 20 Jan